distortednet/redditcontentinator/README.md

 - filter for sfw/nsfw content using reddit's url parameter filter?
 - audio notifications suddenly dont work???? wtf???
 - sorting by user posts should show post title, not comment url. comment url should only show when sorting by user comments.
-- work on button, select, and input states